PierreVandel/Synthesis_Image_cpp/README.md

 ## Setup
 If you have problems while running the program, try cleaning up the solution, then in the project properties -> linkers -> Activation of incremental links put on "no".
 Then click on Apply at the bottom right.
 Finally generate the solution

-After running the program
--To create a scene: File > New Scene.
--To insert a quadric: Insert > Revolution cylinder (for example).
+After running the program, to create a scene: File > New Scene.
+To insert a quadric: Insert > Revolution cylinder (for example).
 When inserting a quadric, in these properties, you can add a texture to it.
--To add a light: Insert > Light source.
--To control the camera: Display > Camera controls.
+To add a light: Insert > Light source.
+To control the camera: Display > Camera controls.

 For other features, I'll let you discover.